 } catch (ClientException e) {

-// If the pull fails due to reasons such as system throttling, you need to initiate the request to receive the message again.
+// If the pull fails due to system throttling or other reasons, you need to initiate a new request to receive messages.

 e.printStackTrace();

-You can modify the maximum number of consumption retries for PushConsumer and SimpleConsumer in the following ways.
+You can modify the maximum number of consumption retries for PushConsumers and SimpleConsumers in the following ways.

-1. If your client uses the Remoting protocol, the actual maximum number of retries is subject to the settings on the client, and this configuration does not take effect.
-If the client uses the gRPC protocol, the maximum number of retries follows this configuration.
+1. If your client uses the Remoting protocol, the actual maximum number of retries is determined by the client-side settings.
+The configuration in the console does not take effect.
+If your client uses the gRPC protocol, the maximum number of retries is determined by the configuration in the console.

-2. The consumption retry policies, such as stepped backoff and fixed interval, are effective only for clients that use the gRPC protocol.
-They are not valid for clients that use the Remoting protocol.
+2. The consumption retry policies (tiered backoff and fixed interval) apply only to clients that use the gRPC protocol.
+They do not apply to clients that use the Remoting protocol.

 On the Instances page, click the name of the target instance.